 Designing a teacher wardrobe on a budget—a teacher budget?
 You can create stylish teacher outfits.

 You have a teaching job, and a teacher’s paycheck.
 Can you dress professionally?
 What teacher wardrobe essentials should you buy?
+The longer you teach, the more comfortable you will become in all areas of teaching, which includes style.
+You will develop your own teacher style.

 With planning ahead and using coupons, you can dress well those first years of teaching.

 Start planning ahead and make some sensible purchases.
 Find coupons and teacher discounts.
 Think about longevity and not current and extremely trendy cuts.
 Think about teacher wardrobe essentials rather than current and fun.
+Finally, stay true to yourself.
+Find your own teacher style.

 Here are some other hints for designing a teacher wardrobe.